Dublin, Ireland · Monday 21 September 2026

 Adjusted Time

-Dublin Half Marathon is a half marathon held in Dublin, Ireland, scheduled for Sunday 21 September 2025.
-The course is run on road surface with 107m of total elevation gain, reaching a maximum altitude of 57m above sea level.
+Dublin Half Marathon is a half marathon held in Dublin, Ireland.
+It is scheduled for Monday 21 September 2026.
+The course is run on road surface with 107m of total climbing, with its high point near 57m above sea level.
 For registration and full race details, visit the official Dublin Half Marathon website.

-With 107m of elevation gain, this is a moderately undulating course.
-The route ranges from 16m to 57m above sea level (41m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 107m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for September, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 8°C to 14°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (88%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Dublin Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Dublin Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Dublin Half Marathon against other half marathons to find the right race for your goals.